 Score of 7: A good solid image that is technically correct.
 Any flaws are minor and are compensated for by other elements in the image.
 The image should exhibit AT LEAST ONE of these elements: good lighting, dramatic composition, subject choice, exhibiting freshness and creativity, and has impact.

 Score of 8: A very strong image.
 Such an image is technically correct, artistically pleasing and exhibits exceptional composition.
 Flaws are non-existent or hard to find, or compensated for by other elements of the image.
 The image exhibits several elements mentioned in 7.

 Score of 9: An exceptionally strong image, true photographic excellence.
 It need not be perfect, just very, very strong.
 Technical excellence is expected.
 The elements of the image must work together to form a whole that is far greater than the sum of the parts.

-Honors and Tie Breaking: In each category, the “Top 4 and ties” will receive an award.
+Honors and Ties: In each category, the “Top 4 and ties” will receive an award.
 The awards may be given for First, Second and Third Place and Honorable Mention.

 In a given category, all images with the same score will receive the same award.